 Looking ahead, financial stability and financial resilience for the General Fund and the Housing Revenue Account remains a focus for the authority.
 Funding continues to be a major influence for the authority and there is a risk that local government finances may reduce further in upcoming years.
-The major projects, in particular Town Deal and Future High Streets Fund, will ensure the effective delivery and development of key aspects of the Council Plan.
+The major projects, in particular the Town Deal, will ensure the effective delivery and development of key aspects of the Council Plan.
 The authority aims to deliver the priorities within the Council Plan whilst continuing to deliver the day to day services for residents, businesses and visitors.

-The challenges of 2019/20 have included work to ensure the sustainability of the changes in service delivery from the Budget Strategy and the beginning of lockdown under COVID-19.
-Financially the main impacts of COVID-19 will appear from the 2020/2021 financial statements onwards.
+Financially the main impacts of COVID-19 have appeared in the 2020/2021 financial statements and will continue onwards.
 The non-financial impacts began with lockdown in March 2020 and as a small authority resource allocation, goodwill and team work were key factors in our response.
 It has been a privilege to see the commitment of our staff in supporting the wider community during the pandemic.
-The positives learnt from the work with the wider community as well as the ways of working that were deployed at pace, will be reviewed and retained where possible as part of the organisational development programme.

-I would particularly like to thank the staff of the Finance Department in achieving the closedown of 2019/20 professionally and efficiently.
+The positives learnt from the work with the wider community, as well as the ways of working that were deployed at pace, will be reviewed and retained where possible as part of the organisational development programme.
+I would particularly like to thank the staff of the Finance Department in achieving the closedown of 2020/21 professionally and efficiently.